Overview

 Transport accessibility

-- Layer Public transport stops: sample from the Public transport stops dataset.
+- Public transport stops layer: sample from the Public transport stops dataset.
 The visualization method is Point.

-- Layer Car traffic (detailed): sample from the Car traffic (detailed) dataset.
+- Car traffic (detailed) layer: sample from the Detailed car traffic dataset.
 The visualization method is Line.

-- Layer Parkings: sample from the Parking dataset.
+- Parkings layer: sample from the Parkings dataset.
 The visualization method is H3.

 Getting started